arunsadhasivam/security/sshkeys/Readme.md

 =====

 it has private and publickey as below .
-In https://github.com/settings/keys copy this publickey from /home/.ssh/id_rsa. and paste in github profile. it works!!!
+In https://github.com/settings/keys copy this publickey from /home/.ssh/id_rsa. and paste in github profile. now it able to handleshake between local and remote git through gitcvs client. it works!!!

     /home/arun/.ssh> ls -l
         -rw------- 1 admin  770 Oct 16 20:26 authorized_keys